flanksource/docs/mission-control/docs/registry/kubernetes.md

 #### Edit flux resources

+This feature allows you to edit any kustomize resource managed via flux in the UI and then create a Pull Request back to source with your changes.

+To use this, the Kustomization file must have `buildMetadata` with `[originAnnotations]` set.
+[Kustomize documentations for setting up buildMetadata](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/buildmetadata/#origin-annotation)

 | Parameter | Description | Schema | Default |
 | --- | --- | --- | --- |